June 4, 1959–January 21, 2015

 —Paul Warner, executive director of America's Freedom Festival

 "I'm grateful for the opportunity to have known and worked with Steve.
-Stephen Hales Creative was one of my first clients and Steve's belief in me was instrumental in helping me launch my company.
+Hales Creative was one of my first clients and Steve's belief in me was instrumental in helping me launch my company.
 His love for his family and consistency in living by principles he believed in were evident in every interaction I had with him.
 I will always try to emulate his example of humility, gentleness, endurance, patience and faith."

 —Hans Hendershot, president and CEO, Kyazma Business Consulting